Shubham11234/Work-Report/README.md

 •	Wordpress –  Working on a project using elementor and Woo Commerce.
 •	Testing- Performed a functionality testing on “ Manica ”project.

+Work Report – 13th October 2022

+•	Wordpress –  Completed a Wordpress project using elementor and woo commerce with responsiveness.